sigbit/mcp-auth-proxy/docs/docs/quickstart.md

 ### TLS Configuration

-MCP Auth Proxy automatically handles HTTPS certificates:
+MCP Auth Proxy can automatically issue certificates or serve an existing pair:

 - `--tls-accept-tos`: Accept Let's Encrypt terms of service
+- `--tls-cert-file` / `--tls-key-file`: Serve the provided PEM certificate and key with automatic reload when files change (overrides `--no-auto-tls`)
-- `--no-auto-tls`: Disable automatic TLS (use with TLS reverse proxy)
+- `--no-auto-tls`: Disable automatic TLS (use with TLS reverse proxy or custom certificate)

 ## Accessing Your Server